ucsd-cse8a-w21/ucsd-cse8a-w21.github.io/index.md

 **I have constraints on my schedule/I'm in a time zone very different from San Diego.
 Will this be a problem?**

-We will have scheduled lecture sections in or around the official times (Tuesday and Thursday evenings).
-These will be for discussion, interactive work, and group practice for meeting classmates and learning togeher.
+We will have scheduled, remote lecture sections in or around the official times (Tuesday and Thursday evenings).
+These will be for discussion, interactive work, and group practice for meeting classmates and learning together.
 We won't track attendance for credit at these meetings.

 There is a lab component to CSE 8A.
 (Some of) these will require synchronous attendance.
 However, we will provide many times to complete lab work